sofiallende/sofiallende.github.io/_talks/talk-2.md

 location: "Marseille, France"
 ---

-# Oceananigans.jl Example: Diffusion of Gaussian Temperature and Salinity Tracers

 This Oceananigans.jl example simulates the diffusion of a one-dimensional Gaussian temperature and salinity tracers.

 The governing equations are:

 <head>